 10. The Power of Habit – Charles Duhigg

-Takeaway: Through learning the science of habits creation, I’ve learned how to break some of my bad ones.
-There’s also great stories of how corporations have used habits to sell products.
+Takeaway: Through learning the science of habit creation, I’ve learned how to break some of my bad ones.
+There are also great stories of how corporations have used habits to sell products.
 (The toothpaste one was my favorite.)

 11. The Personal MBA – Josh Kaufman